Boston College Hatchery

 3D Printing Policy

-Please read the following policy prior to submitting your 3D print request.
+Please read the following policy before submitting your 3D print request.
 Please contact us if you have any questions regarding the policy.

 The library’s 3D printer may be used only for lawful purposes.
 To that end, users are not permitted to use our 3D printer to create material that is: